 Steele and Aronson could now conclude three things: 1) stigma pressure was general, in the sense that it applied to at least two groups, women and black people; 2) stigma pressure was strong enough to affect the test performances of even excellent students; 3) stigma pressure can be isolated and studied in a laboratory setting—in other words, experimenters can provoke it and minimize it with simple verbal cues.

 The results of Steele and Aronson’s research painted a different picture of stereotyping than the ones common in social psychology at the time.
-Minorities’ underperformance wasn’t the result of genetic, biological factors, not was it caused by unalterable feelings of inferiority.
+Minorities’ underperformance wasn’t the result of genetic, biological factors, nor was it caused by unalterable feelings of inferiority.
 Instead, stereotyping could be “turned on and off” in the course of the same experiment.

 Moving forward, Aronson wanted to investigate the third conclusion of the experiment in more depth; he wanted to study what kinds of feelings stereotypes caused.
 He proposed asking black and white participants to rate the kinds of music they enjoyed, ranking their favorite and least favorite genres, immediately before taking a test.
-Aronson and Steele found that, when the test was presented to the subjects as measuring intellectual ability, black students were more likely to say they preferred traditionally black genres of music, such as jazz and hip-hop, but when the test wasn’t presented as measuring intellectual ability at all, black students were less likely to say that they preferred these genres.
+Aronson and Steele found that, when the test was presented to the subjects as measuring intellectual ability, black students were less likely to say they preferred traditionally black genres of music, such as jazz and hip-hop, but when the test wasn't presented as measuring intellectual ability at all, black students were more likely to say that they preferred these genres.
 Aronson and Steele interpreted their findings to suggest that black students were trying to avoid a stereotypical view of themselves, or “the spotlight of the negative group stereotype.”
 Steele began to realize that black students were taking the test “under the weight of history.”

 The black students involved with the study give different answers to the survey questions based on the state of mind they’re in after taking the test.
 This illustrates an important concept in social psychology—the “operational definition.”
 Steele doesn’t have any way of understanding exactly what his subjects are thinking, but he can approximate their thoughts through the survey, advancing a makeshift, “operational’ definition of their feelings of being stereotyped.
 Based on these results, Steele sees that black students’ performances are impaired by stereotypes—but not in the uniform, unalterable way that previous social psychologists have described.